 Ted Dunning, chief application architect for MapR, predicts a similar shift: With big data systems becoming a center of gravity in terms of storage, access and operations, businesses will look to build a global data fabric that will give comprehensive access to data from many sources and to computation for truly multi-tenant systems.

 "We will see more and more businesses treat computation in terms of data flows rather than data that is just processed and landed in a database," Dunning says.
 "These data flows capture key business events and mirror business structure.
 A unified data fabric will be the foundation for building these large-scale flow-based systems."

-Langley Eide, chief strategy officer of self-service data analytics specialist Alteryx, says IT won't be left alone on the hook when it comes to making data lakes deliver value: Line-of-business (LOB) analysts and chief digital officers (CDOs) will also have to take responsibility in 2018.
+Langley Eide, chief strategy officer of self-service data analytics specialist Alteryx, says IT won't be alone on the hook when it comes to making data lakes deliver value: Line-of-business (LOB) analysts and chief digital officers (CDOs) will also have to take responsibility in 2018.

 "Most analysts have not taken advantage of the vast amount of unstructured resources like clickstream data, IoT data, log data, etc., that have flooded their data lakes — largely because it's difficult to do so," Eide says.
 "But truthfully, analysts aren't doing their job if they leave this data untouched.
 It's widely understood that many data lakes are underperforming assets – people don't know what's in there, how to access it, or how to create insights from the data.
 This reality will change in 2018, as more CDOs and enterprises want better ROI for their data lakes."

 Eide predicts that 2018 will see analysts replacing "brute force" tools like Excel and SQL with more programmatic techniques and technologies, like data cataloging, to discover and get more value out of the data.